mila-iqia/ansible-role-clockwork/README.md

 Also, for development purposes a setup_mongod step is included, but it requires that all the processes are on the same machine.
-It is strongly recommemed to not deploy in production in that state.
+It is strongly recommended to not deploy in production in that state.

 License
 -------